zakariahajji/positivewisdom/terms-of-service.md

 We reserve the right to modify these terms at any time, with changes becoming effective when published on this page.

 ## 8. Governing Law
-These terms will be governed by the laws of [Your Country/State], regardless of conflict of law principles.
+These terms will be governed by the laws of [France], regardless of conflict of law principles.